Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal Gromov--Witten theory

 When $\Gamma$ has no edges, nodal relative Gromov--Witten invariants of type $\Gamma$ are just ordinary (possibly disconnected) relative Gromov--Witten invariants.
 A \emph{nodal relative Gromov--Witten invariant of $(X,D)$} is a nodal relative Gromov--Witten invariant of $(X,D)$ of type $\Gamma$ for some $(X,D)$-valued stable graph $\Gamma$.

-Note that in the Definition \ref{def_nodal_relative_gw} of nodal relative Gromov--Witten invariants, we do not consider insertions of psi classes at the relative markings.
-The reason is that we restrict ourselves to relative invariants which appear in the degeneration formula for absolute invariants.
+In Definition \ref{def_nodal_relative_gw}, we do not include insertions of $\psi$-classes at the relative markings for nodal relative Gromov--Witten invariants.
+The reason is that we restrict our study here to the relative invariants which appear in the degeneration formula for absolute invariants.